HP Customer Support

 Close all open Programs and save your work.

-Press Ctrl, Alt, Delete to open Windows Task Manager.Figure : Opening Windows Task Manager
+Press Ctrl, Alt, Delete, and then click Start Task Manager or Task Manager, depending on your version of Windows, to open Windows Task Manager.Figure : Opening Windows Task Manager

-To sort processes by CPU load, select the CPU column header.Figure : Selecting CPU
+Select the Processes tab, and then to sort the processes by CPU load, click the CPU column header.Figure : Processes tab

 Look through the list for suspect processes.

 To find more information about a process, search the Internet using the process name that displays in the Windows Task Manager.
 Look for information that mentions the issue through other reports and suggests steps for resolving the issue.

 Selecting power save settings to shut off your computer when it is not in use